cvitolo/r_pure/README.md

 data(P3)
 data(E)
 data(Q)
+data(weather)
 ```

 ### Pre-processing
-Below are a series of utility functions for time series pre-processing.
-Those are divided into 4 sections:
+Below are a series of utility functions for time series pre-processing, divided in 4 categories:

 * Report
 * Correct